humayuntanwar/100-days-of-Machine-Learning/README.md

 For this project we will be exploring publicly available data from [LendingClub.com](www.lendingclub.com).
 Lending Club connects people who need money (borrowers) with people who have money (investors).
 Hopefully, as an investor you would want to invest in people who showed a profile of having a high probability of paying you back.
 We will try to create a model that will help predict this.
   ```
   ### We will use lending data from 2007-2010 and be trying to classify and predict whether or not the borrower paid back their loan in full.

+# DAY 57
+  Completed the first 7 steps of the Project
+  work is being done in Jupyter Notebook in the project notebook
+  looked at data
+  did some visualizations